sandhawke/talk-20170530-progress/PITCHME.md

 1. the tech is too complicated (for mass adoption)
 2. weak user value proposition (for mass adoption)
-3. weak site admin motivation (for mass adoption)
+3. weak host motivation (for mass adoption)
 4. lack of decentralized extensibility
     - only core team gets to have fun as coders
     - no room for 3rd party apps / vendors